 Please note that there will be no automatic entitlement to a permit for commuter students.

 For all permit categories you will be asked to provide evidence of your eligibility as part of your application.
 Without this evidence, we are unable to consider your application.

 Order of allocation

 We will allocate permits to those who are eligible under categories 1 - 9.
 Commuter students applications (new and continuing) will only be considered after new students have had the opportunity to apply for their permit under one of the other criteria.

 Once the first round of permits have been allocated, we will then allocate the remaining permits to commuter students starting with those living furthest away from the campus, until we reach the maximum number of permits we are able to allocate.
 The distance to the campus will be based on Google Maps public transport travel time.

-If your application is rejected, You have the right to appeal this decision.
-Appeals may be made only on one or both of the following grounds:
+If your application is unsuccessful, you have the right to appeal this decision on one or both of the following grounds: